DomizianoScarcelli/spotify-recommender/slides.md

 <v-clicks>

--   Denoising Autoencoder that takes Tracks and Artits
+-   Denoising Autoencoder that takes Tracks and Artists
 -   Character level CNN that takes playlist's Title.
 -   Ensable to make a prediction.